marpor/codingpirates/shaders/painting_with_math/part07_final_shader.md

 ---
 # {{ page.title }}

+By now you know how to position shapes, smooth their edges, animate them, and color them.
+In this step we'll combine all of those tricks into one polished piece.
+We'll also play with the numbers to see how small changes create big differences.

 We’ll crank up the count, tune motion via incommensurate frequencies, and match the target structure.

 ```glsl